contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 Consumers MUST implement those [wireframes](https://www.drupal.org/node/2818741#comment-12114776)

+## designs

+The official design from the out of the box initiative can be found on https://www.drupal.org/node/2900720

 ## Hosting, CSS & html, Urls structure, Models, Architecture, Cache, Service workers etc ...

 Consumers are free to choose tools which fits best their projects concerning those points; because there is a wide variety of consumers with sometimes very different needs.